 Although one may look at these good figures the story keeps getting worse.
 These sales were made to 15 nonexistent customers.
 These are where the bells of a scam start ringing.

 Once the news of the scam broke out there was no saving its shares.
-The stock price fell from 227 Rs in September 2016 to Rs 1.64 in Sept 2021.
+The stock price fell from Rs.
+227 in February 2017 to Rs.
+1.63 in February 2022, before getting delisted from the bourses.
 The market cap of the company fell from Rs.
-4152crore to Rs.
+4,152 crore to Rs.
 30 crores giving a negative return of 99.30%.
 This made it the absolute worst-performing stock in India over the last 5 years.

 2. Worst Performing Stocks in India – PC JEWELLERS

 PC Jewellers was founded by Mr Padam Chand Gupta in 2005.
 The company is primarily engaged in selling gold & diamond jewellery.
 Owing to its good business and the favourable environment in the Indian markets, PC jewellers today has 4 jewellery retail outlets across 70 cities in India.